 This is the first time in my life that I have taken classes online.
 Due to COVID-19, most universities in California have switched to online classes for the fall and likely for the spring.
-GTU is affiliated with Cal-Berkeley, so GTU tends to follow the lead from Berkeley.
-As with doing anything the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
+GTU is affiliated with Cal-Berkeley, so GTU tends to the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
 In my group of firstyear students at GTU this year, almost a quarter of the incoming students are from China or Korea.
 In my concentration in practical theology, I believe I am the only white guy, which is quite different from parish ministry, yet reflective of where the bulk of the work in the field is being done.